cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The WDM wavelets were first introduced for GW data analysis in Ref.
 [1]_ (see also Ref.
 [2]_) and are used in Coherent WaveBurst (CWB; Refs.
 [3]_ and [4]_).

 This documentation is based on Refs.
-[1]_ and [2]_ with only a few minor changes in notation and conventions The purpose of this document is to provide a complete self-contained description of the WDM wavelet transform to accompany this Jax implementation and spelling out explicitly as many of the details as possible and correcting a few minor typos in the literature.
+[1]_ and [2]_ with only a few minor changes in notation and conventions.
+The purpose of this document is to provide a complete self-contained description of the WDM wavelet transform to accompany this Jax implementation and spelling out explicitly as many of the details as possible and correcting a few minor typos in the literature.